.

 Read More!

-Mistake 8 – Pick a hotel without a pool at low season
+Mistake 8 – Pick a hotel without a pool during low season

 During the low season, hotels are cheap, and there are usually still a lot of sunny days.
 It’s always a lucky draw, and there will be several days with rain once in a while.
 It’s not frequent, but it has to happen.
 However, one thing is sure: during the low season, the sea is very often rough and, on some days, even dangerous.
 ALWAYS respect the red flags!